One of the most common retirement questions I get asked is: Roth IRA or 401(k)?

 - Your contributions may result in tax savings during each year you contribute.

-- Your employer may offer an employer match — a.k.a. free money.
+- Your employer may offer a company match — a.k.a. free money.

-- In most cases, the money you contribute can be taken directly out of your paycheck.
+- In most cases, the money you contribute can be taken directly out of your paycheck before it reaches your checking account.
 Out of sight, out of mind.

-- You can contribute a lot more each calendar year using this option (up to $18,000 per year in 2016)
+- You can contribute a lot more each calendar year using this option (up to $19,000 per year in 2019) compared to a Roth IRA.

 What Is a Roth IRA?

-A Roth IRA is an independent individual retirement account that you set up directly with an investment firm.
+A Roth IRA is a type of independent individual retirement account that you set up directly with an investment firm.
 Its name comes from its chief legislative sponsor, Senator William Roth.

-With a Roth IRA, you can set up an account with any of the online brokers, choose investment options with them, and then directly deposit after-tax money (from your checking account, for example) into the Roth IRA.
-Then, when you meet a few basic requirements (once you’re 59 1/2 years old or older, and have had the plan for five years or more), you can withdraw both your deposits and investment gains completely tax free.
+With a Roth IRA, you can set up an account with any investment firm or online brokerage, choose investment options with them, and then directly deposit after-tax money (from your checking account, for example) into the Roth IRA.
+Then, when you meet a few basic requirements (once you’re 59-1/2 years old, and have had the plan for at least five years), you can withdraw both your deposits and investment gains completely tax-free.
 You can also withdraw funds penalty-free to pay for a child’s education or a down payment on your first house.

-In 2016, the maximum contribution you could make to a Roth IRA is $5,500 a year (unless you’re over 50).
+In 2019, the maximum contribution you could make to a Roth IRA is $6,000 a year (unless you’re over 50, in which case you can make an additional $1,000 “catch-up” contribution).
 However, there is one big caveat: There are income limits on who can contribute.
-If you make more than $116,000 individually or $183,000 jointly, you can’t contribute the full amount (and may not be able to contribute at all).
-You can find out a lot more detail in the Wikipedia entry on Roth IRAs.
+If you make more than $120,000 individually or $189,000 jointly, you can’t contribute the full amount (and may not be able to contribute at all).
+For more details, check out our post on income and contribution limits for Roth IRAs.

 Roth IRA Benefits